OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

     }),
     ```

 1. Open a command line prompt and go to the root directory of your add-in project.
-Then run the following command to prepare all files for deployment.
+Then, run the following command to prepare all files for deployment.

     ```command&nbsp;line
     npm run build